Koen-vdl/Conda-and-Bioconda-tutorial/Running_your_first_interactive_jobs.md

 Notice that during the time the shovill job was running your terminal was *locked*.
 Your next command (your name) was only executed after the shovill job finished!

 To prevent locking up your terminal you can run a job in the *background* by entering an ampersand `&` symbol at the end of the command.
 This runs the command without occupying or locking the terminal window.
-The shell prompt is displayed immediately after you press Return.
+The shell prompt is displayed immediately after you press the *Return* key.

 To illustrate this lets run `shovill` once more but this time in the background: